LostArtefacts/TRX/docs/tr1/README.md

 - fixed Lara becoming clamped if she picks up an item under a steeply sloped ceiling
 - fixed enemy hitpoints being doubled in demo mode as a result of NG+
 - fixed Lara not catching fire after reloading a save made when she was on fire
+- fixed the camera resetting if Lara is looking and then draws her guns (OG behaviour retained when using restricted look mode)

 #### Cheats
 - added a fly cheat